This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Excellent, though may vary by manufacturer, see also note on use in watercolor

 The lightfastness of this pigment may vary depending on the pigment supplier.
 Golden’s version performed extremely well in their recent Lightfastness testing.
 Their version of Quinacridone Magenta dipped only slightly in pure zinc, and in a mystery brand of Lead White which still showed ASTM II- Very Good.
 In all other mixing whites their particular Quinacridone Magenta pigment performed at ASTM I - excellent except in zinc and certain lead whites.
 Bruce MacEvoy has an interesting discussion of this pigment in watercolor.
 A version of ASTM tests listed it as ASTM III in watercolor, but Bruce MacEvoy’s findings put it closer to ASTM I and he lists it as a top 40 pigment.
+The version we found tested by the NPIRI from the 1980s performed excellently even in outdoor tests in Florida sunlight.

 Transparency